PACO-CPU/minimal-mistakes/_docs/011-getting-started.md

 ## Prerequisite
 PACO relies on [libuuid](https://sourceforge.net/projects/libuuid/) and [lua](https://www.lua.org/), if they aren't already on your maschine, please install them.

+#### If you already worked with the rocket core, you just have to check the following packages:

 - libuuid is a The libuuid library is used to generate unique identifiers.
-It is needed so that Clang and LLVM would work properly. *which version is needed?*.
+It is needed so that Clang and LLVM would work properly.
+You can use the newest version, if problems occurs, use the tested versions for libuuid(2.20.1-5.lubuntu20.7) and lua(5.2.3-1).
 If you do not have it already, You can install it using:

 ```bash
 $ sudo apt-get install uuid-dev